 Directions to Trailhead:

 Starting from Light 8 in Gatlinburg, turn onto Historic Nature Trail / Airport Road.
-At 0.7 miles, veer right onto Cherokee Orchard Road, upon which you'll enter into Great Smoky Mountain National Park.
-After driving another 2.2 miles you'll enter the one-way Cherokee Orchard Loop.
-Drive 0.9 miles on the loop before turning right onto the Roaring Fork Motor Nature Trail.
-The parking lot for the trail to Grotto Falls will be on the left side of the road after driving roughly 1.6 miles on this one-way loop.
-The trailhead is just beyond the parking lot on the opposite side of the road.
-Because of the extreme popularity of this trail, there are additional parking spaces beyond the trailhead.
-Your best bet is to get there early during the peak visitor season.
+After driving 0.7 miles veer right onto Cherokee Orchard Road, upon which you'll enter into Great Smoky Mountain National Park.
+After driving another 2.2 miles you'll enter the one-way Cherokee Orchard Loop Road.
+Drive another 0.9 miles on the loop before turning right onto the Roaring Fork Motor Nature Trail.
+The parking area for the trail that leads to Grotto Falls will be on the left side of the road after driving roughly 1.6 miles along this one-way road.
+The trailhead is located just beyond the parking area on the opposite side of the road.
+Due to the popularity of this trail, there are additional parking spaces further up the road.
+Your best bet is to arrive early during the peak visitor season.

-To reach Grotto Falls you'll follow the Trillium Gap Trail for most of the way as it meanders through a beautiful old-growth forest, including many large hemlocks trees.
+The hike to Grotto Falls begins from the Trillium Gap Trailhead.
+Hikers will be following the Trillium Gap Trail for most of the way as it meanders through a beautiful old-growth forest, which includes many large eastern hemlocks.

 The first section of trail is technically an access trail.
-At 0.15 mile you'll link up with the Trillium Gap Trail.
-Continue going straight at this junction.
+At 0.15 miles you'll link up with the Trillium Gap Trail.
+Hikers should proceed straight ahead at this junction.

-If you hike the trail during May you'll likely witness a smorgasbord of wildflowers along the way.
+If you have the opportunity to hike this trail during the spring you'll likely witness a smorgasbord of wildflowers along the way.
 Look for white and yellow trillium, white violets, stitchwort, squawcorn and Dutchman's breeches that are common in this area.

-For the most part the trail is a gentle climb to Grotto Falls along a wide, well-worn path.
-As you proceed to the waterfalls you'll cross over four small streams without the benefit of a bridge.
+For the most part the trail to Grotto Falls travels a gentle grade along a wide and well-worn path.
+As you proceed to the falls you'll cross over four small streams without the benefit of a footbridge.

-At 1.2 miles hikers will reach a nice tumbling cascade.
-Just beyond this point, looking upstream, Grotto Falls comes into view for the first time.
+At 1.2 miles hikers will reach a tumbling cascade.
+Just beyond this point, looking upstream, Grotto Falls will come into view for the first time.

-As you walk behind the falls you can hear and feel the thunderous power of the water plunging into the pool in front of you.
-Watch your step here - especially in the winter - the area around the falls is always wet and slick.
+As you walk behind the falls you'll not only hear, but also feel the thunderous power of the water plunging into the pool in front of you.
+Watch your step here - especially in the winter - as the area surrounding the falls is perpetually wet and slick.

-If you still have the energy you can continue on for another two miles to the summit of Brushy Mountain, or, continue on for another 5.6 miles to reach the 6593-foot summit of Mt.
+If you still have the energy you can continue for another two miles to visit the summit of Brushy Mountain, or continue on for another 5.6 miles to reach the 6593-foot summit of Mt.
 LeConte.
 Both destinations offer outstanding views of the surrounding mountains.

-Please note that the Roaring Fork Motor Nature Trail is closed during the winter (from December through mid-March).
-However, you can still reach the waterfall by starting your hike from the parking area near the Rainbow Falls Trailhead.
-This will add another 3.4 miles to your total roundtrip hike.
+Hikers should note that the Roaring Fork Motor Nature Trail is closed during the winter (from December through mid-March).
+However, you can still reach Grotto Falls by starting your hike from the Rainbow Falls Trailhead, located off Cherokee Orchard Loop Road.
+This will add another 3.4 miles to your roundtrip hike.